vijayanajay/stock_rule_based/docs/memory.md

     -   CLI tests must precisely mirror valid user invocation patterns.
     -   Tests should be self-contained and not rely on implicit filesystem state.
     -   Use framework-provided fixtures (like `tmp_path`) for resource management over manual implementations to avoid platform-specific issues like file locking.

 ## Test Harness Integrity: Configuration and Fixture Desynchronization (2025-07-22)
+- **Issue**: A major refactoring of the `clear-and-recalculate` feature occurred, changing the return type of `persistence.clear_and_recalculate_strategies` from a `List` of new strategies to a `Dict` containing an operational summary.
+The test suite was not updated in parallel.
+- **Symptoms**:
+    1.  **API Contract Drift**: Tests in `test_persistence.py` failed with `AssertionError` because they were asserting on the old `List` contract (e.g., `isinstance(result, list)`) instead of the new `Dict` contract.
+    2.  **Flawed Mocks**: Tests for the `clear-and-recalculate` command in `test_cli_*.py` were mocking helper functions from the `run` command's workflow (`_run_backtests`, etc.) instead of the actual dependency (`persistence.clear_and_recalculate_strategies`).
+This made the tests completely detached from the implementation, causing them to fail unexpectedly.
+- **Fix**:
+    1.  **Corrected Assertions**: The persistence tests were updated to assert against the new `Dict` contract (e.g., `assert isinstance(result, dict)`, `assert result['new_strategies'] == 1`).
+    2.  **Corrected Mocks**: The CLI tests were rewritten to mock the correct dependency (`persistence.clear_and_recalculate_strategies`) and assert on the observable CLI output, realigning the tests with the actual implementation.
+    3.  **Improved Robustness**: The exception handling in the persistence layer was broadened to catch `Exception` instead of specific subtypes, making the data processing loop more resilient.
+- **Lesson**: The test suite is a first-class consumer of the application's API.
+Any refactoring is incomplete until the corresponding tests are updated or deleted.
+Maintaining test-code synchronization is critical to prevent architectural drift and ensure the test suite remains a reliable safety net.
+Zombie tests for old implementations must be killed, and mocks must target the actual, direct dependencies of the code under test.

+## Test Harness Integrity: Flawed Invocation and Data Structure Flaw (2025-07-23)
+- **Issue**: A large number of test failures were caused by a structural desynchronization between the application's `Config` Pydantic model and the test fixtures that create `config.yaml` files or instantiate `Config` objects.
+The `Config` model was updated with new required fields (`reports_output_dir`, `edge_score_threshold`), but several test cases were not updated, leading to widespread `ValidationError` during test setup.
+Additionally, some CLI tests used incorrect argument ordering for Typer, and help-text tests were not resilient.
+- **Fix**:
+    1.  **Fixtures Updated**: All inline test configurations (`sample_config_dict` in `test_cli_advanced.py`) were updated to provide all required fields for the `Config` model, resolving the `ValidationError`.
+    2.  **Correct CLI Invocation**: A CLI test was corrected to place global options (like `--verbose`) before the command, aligning with Typer's expected syntax and preventing a `UsageError`.
+    3.  **Resilient Help Test**: The CLI help test was modified to test the main application's help text (`--help`) instead of a subcommand's, making it more robust and less dependent on a fully configured test environment.
+- **Lesson**: The test harness is a critical part of the application's structure.
+Any change to a core data contract like a configuration model must be propagated to all test fixtures immediately.
+Fixtures must be self-contained and reflect valid user invocation patterns to be reliable.
+An incomplete fixture is a bug in the test suite.

+## Test Harness Integrity: Configuration and Fixture Desynchronization (2025-07-22)
 - **Issue**: A large number of test failures were caused by a structural desynchronization between the application's `Config` Pydantic model and the test fixtures that create `config.yaml` files or instantiate `Config` objects.
 The `Config` model was updated with new required fields (`reports_output_dir`, `edge_score_threshold`), but several test cases were not updated, leading to widespread `ValidationError` during test setup.
 Additionally, some CLI tests used incorrect argument ordering for Typer, and help-text tests were not resilient.
 - **Fix**: